How to Design Workplace for Different Personalities

-Traditionally, office design is based on the company’s personality and their corporate identity is often reflected everywhere.
+Traditionally, office design is based on the company’s brand and their corporate identity is often reflected everywhere.
 However, times are changing and the contemporary office environment is undergoing a revolutionary change.

 The working environment should resonate with the people who actually work there.
-It’s important to take the work itself into account and also the working styles and personalities of the individuals.
+It’s important to take the work itself into account, along with the working styles and personalities of the individuals who perform it.
 This doesn’t mean that you need tailor-made solutions for each employee, but it also doesn’t mean that you can assume a ‘’one size fits all’’ in the office design process.
 Analyzing and identifying the major personality types within a company can go a long way in designing their ultimate workspaces.

 Understanding different personalities

 Descriptions of workplace personalities come in different packaging.
 However, all of them can be brought down to the basic personality types and traits.
 The Big Five is one of the commonly used theories that describes the main employee traits: